Jdorri/rl-medical/README.md

 # **A**natomical **L**andmark **D**etection and **D**emonstration **I**nterface (ALADDIN) <img src="examples/LandmarkDetection/DQN/images/aladdin.png" width="100" />

-ALADDIN is a platform offering automated solutions for the detection of anatomical landmarks using Reinforcement Learning (RL) agents, complete with a unified visualisation suite.
+ALADDIN is a platform offering automated solutions for the detection of anatomical landmarks using reinforcement learning (RL) agents, complete with a unified visualisation suite.
 The tool is targeted at both medical imaging professionals and machine learning researchers.

 The work was completed as part of the course [Software Engineering Practice & Group Project](https://www.imperial.ac.uk/computing/current-students/courses/70048/) (MSc AI, Imperial College) and builds on the [deep RL framework](https://github.com/amiralansary/rl-medical) of the [Biomedical Image Anaysis Group](https://biomedia.doc.ic.ac.uk).

 ## Results

-Here are few examples of learned landmark detection agents on unseen data.
-These are displayed on a GUI, the core product:
+Here are a few examples of learned landmark detection agents on unseen data.
+These are displayed on a custom graphical user interface, the core product:

 * Detecting the anterior commissure (AC) point in adult brain MRI.
 <p align="center">